keyestudio/KS0085-Smart-Home-Kit/KS0085-Arduino.md

 | Passive Buzzer\*1                                | USB Cable\*1                                     | F-F Dupont Cable\*3                                                                                                                              |                                                 |
 | ![](media/73d052659c19eb9abbf9ed63261d22c0.jpeg) | ![](media/0da41a27db41e1207a7f760067e93104.png)  | ![](media/c765da7bdad858ecaa7080ffcec4f605.jpeg)![](media/c765da7bdad858ecaa7080ffcec4f605.jpeg)![](media/c765da7bdad858ecaa7080ffcec4f605.jpeg) |                                                 |

-1.  **Wiring Diagram：**
+**Wiring Diagram：**

 ![](media/5326feaab7a0b9887ef921e589694635.png)

-Note: On the shield, the pin GND, VCC, D0 and A0 of gas sensor are linked with pin G, V and A0.
+Note: On the shield, the pin GND, VCC, D0 and A0 of gas sensor are connected with pin G, V and A0.
 The pin G,V and S of passive buzzer are connected to G,V and 3.

-1.  **Test Code：**
+**Test Code：**

 <iframe src=https://create.arduino.cc/editor/keyestudio/c8d72d20-6dd9-4287-bdce-734a6a86bf4f/preview?embed style="height:510px;width:100%;margin:10px 0" frameborder=0></iframe>

-1.  **Test Result：**
+**Test Result：**

 Upload test code, wire up components according to connection diagram and power on.
 When the detected value of flammable gas is greater than 70, the passive buzzer will emit sound, however, when there is no flammable gas, the passive buzzer won’t emit a sound.